spidernet-io/spiderpool/docs/usage/rdma-ib.md

 ## Features

-Different from RoCE, Infiniband network cards are proprietary devices based on Infiniband networks, and the Spiderpool offers two CNI options:
+Different from RoCE, Infiniband network cards are proprietary devices for the Infiniband network, and the Spiderpool offers two CNI options:

 1. [IB-SRIOV CNI](https://github.com/k8snetworkplumbingwg/ib-sriov-cni) provides SR-IOV network card with the RDMA device.
-It is suitable for workloads that require RDMA communication.
+It is suitable for workloads requiring RDMA communication.

-    It provide two RDMA modes:
+    It offers two RDMA modes:

-    - Shared mode, Pod will have a SR-IOV network interface with RDMA feature, but all RDMA devices will be seen by all PODs running in the same node.
-POD may be confused for which RDMA device it should use
+    - Shared mode: Pod will have a SR-IOV network interface with RDMA feature, but all RDMA devices cloud be seen by all PODs running in the same node.
+POD may be confused for which RDMA device it should use.

-    - Exclusive mode, Pod will have a SR-IOV network interface with RDMA feature, and POD just enable to see its own RDMA devices.
+    - Exclusive mode: Pod will have a SR-IOV network interface with RDMA feature, and POD just enable to see its own RDMA device.

-        For isolate RDMA network cards, at least one of the following conditions must be met:
+        For isolated RDMA network cards, at least one of the following conditions must be met:

         (1) Kernel based on 5.3.0 or newer, RDMA modules loaded in the system. rdma-core package provides means to automatically load relevant modules on system start